arcus-azure/arcus.observability/docs/versioned_docs/version-v2.4/02-Features/writing-different-telemetry-types.md

 ```

 We provide support for all Azure Service Bus entity types such as queues, topics and subscriptions.
-All these types can be tracked by passing allong the full Azure Service namespace, or with providing the namespace name and the Azure cloud separately.
+All these types can be tracked by passing along the full Azure Service namespace, or with providing the namespace name and the Azure cloud separately.

 ```csharp